-- · write in a correct, clear, and graceful prose style - write coherent and unified texts with a distinct voice
+- make their writing clearer, more concise, varied, and vivacious - write coherent and unified texts with a distinct voice

 5.1 What Is Style?
 Why Does It Matter?

 On the first day of class, I ask my students what good writing is.
 Once a student called out, "Not boring!"
 I appreciated the bluntness because it's true: good writing is interesting-or to use a less boring word-good writing is vivacious.